enmanuelduran/enmascript/content/articles/2018-09-28-another-approach-to-media-queries-with-sass.md

 ## A step in the good direction

-If you are as terrified as I am of finding code similar to the one above in a code base, it means that you're good and that you have had enough of that pain in your life as a developer (which means that it's time to move on), the first thing you do is think about _how to organize your media quieries?_, _what standard to use?_, if you're developing a personal project you may have googled _"what are the most important breakpoints that a website should cover?_", (not that I did this in the past, _winking face_).
-The answer to this questions is not always straightforward, it really depends on what you are building and on identifying which are the most important sources of traffic/income for your site/business.
+If you are as terrified as I am of finding code similar to the one above in a code base, it means that you're good and that you have had enough of that pain in your life as a developer (which means that it's time to move on), the first thing you do is think about _how to organize your media queries?_, _what standard to use?_, if you're developing a personal project you may have googled _"what are the most important breakpoints that a website should cover?_", (not that I did this in the past, _winking face_).
+The answer to these questions aren't always straightforward, it really depends on what you are building and on identifying which are the most important sources of traffic/income for your site/business.
 A couple of the most popular approches are to divide your media queries by **screen sizes**:

 -   _Extra small, small, medium, large._